ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/statistics.markdown

 ## Server statistics

-One of the options available for the RavenDB administrators is a capability of retrieving database statistics for the server.
-The statistics are available at `/admin/stats` endpoint or by Client API (details [here](../../client-api/commands/how-to/get-database-and-server-statistics)).
+One of the options available for the RavenDB administrators enables them to retrive database statistics for the server.
+The statistics are available at `/admin/stats` endpoint or by the Client API (details [here](../../client-api/commands/how-to/get-database-and-server-statistics)).

 {CODE-BLOCK:json}
 	curl -X GET "http://localhost:8080/admin/stats" {CODE-BLOCK/}

-Document with following format is retrieved:
+Document with the following format is retrieved:

 {CODE-BLOCK:json}
     {